IKATS/IKATS/CONTRIBUTING.operator.md

       ```
 * Start the sandbox: `docker-compose up` (or refer to [repository](https://github.com/IKATS/ikats-sandbox) for more details)

+You should be able to perform your tests directly using the IKATS GUI.

-The Python logfile can be printed by using `docker-compose logs -f python_api`
+The Python logfile can be printed by using `docker-compose logs -f python_api`.

+There is currently no supported way to do remote debugging with IKATS environment.